tedpennings/site/README.md

 ## Acknowledgements

-This project uses a lot of wonderful open source software -- check the [package.json](package.json) for a list.

-I've learned a lot from the wonderful colleagues I've had over the years.
+I'm thankful for the wonderful colleagues I've worked with over the years.
+They have taught me a lot.
 The code for this project looks a lot like what I write day-to-day, with everything I've learned from others.
 Thanks, y'all.

+This project uses a lot of open source software -- check out the [package.json](package.json) and [yarn.lock](yarn.lock).

+I'm also thankful to the following companies for free versions of their cool products:

+- [GitHub Actions](https://github.com/features/actions) for my CI setup (see [.github/workflows](.github/workflows))
+- [Netlify](https://www.netlify.com/) for static site hosting and PR previews.
+And shoutout to the [Wait for Netlify Deployment](https://github.com/marketplace/actions/wait-for-netlify-deployment) GitHub Action
+- Cypress for their great [dashboard service](https://www.cypress.io/dashboard) to view test run recordings and history
+- [Packtracker](https://packtracker.io/) for monitoring my asset bundle sizes
+- [Dependabot](https://dependabot.com/) (GitHub) for keeping me up to date
+- [Snyk](https://snyk.io/) for keeping me safe

+## Contributing

+If you want to submit a PR, awesome, yes, thank you!

+PR checks will not pass when run against forks, because secrets/credentials will not be available to those builds.
+I'll check it locally or cherry-pick the commits onto a non-forked PR.

+The Code of Conduct is [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## License